askzika/askzika/README.md

         warn("[GrowthLoop] GameId " .. tostring(game.GameId) .. " not recognised - waiting for character to detect by animal")
         gameConfig = detectConfigByAnimal()
         if not gameConfig then
-            -- Detection failed â€” default to SavannahLife coords so it never TPs to 0,10,0 -- Change this to JungleLife config if you're primarily using this on JL warn("[GrowthLoop] Detection failed - defaulting to SavannahLife config") gameConfig = GAME_CONFIGS[18214855317]
+            -- Detection failed — default to SavannahLife coords so it never TPs to 0,10,0 -- Change this to JungleLife config if you're primarily using this on JL warn("[GrowthLoop] Detection failed - defaulting to SavannahLife config") gameConfig = GAME_CONFIGS[18214855317]